-- Check that the ECT has been awarded QTS and whether they need to serve an induction period or is exempt - > Agree, in advance of the ECT starting, who will act as the appropriate body - > Notify the appropriate body when an ECT is taking up a post and undertaking induction - > Make sure the ECT's post is suitable according to statutory guidance (see section 4.1 above) - Ensure the induction tutor is appropriately trained and has sufficient time to carry out their role effectively - Ensure the induction mentor is appropriately trained and has sufficient time to carry out their role effectively - > Ensure an appropriate ECF-based induction programme is in place - Ensure the ECT's progress is reviewed regularly, including through observations and feedback of their teaching - Ensure that progress reviews and formal assessments are carried out and reports completed and sent to the appropriate body - > Maintain and keep accurate records of employment that will count towards the induction period - Ensure that all monitoring and record keeping is done in the least burdensome and most streamlined way - > Make the governing body aware of the support arrangements in place for the ECT - Make a recommendation to the appropriate body on whether the ECT's performance against the relevant standards is satisfactory - > Participate in the appropriate body's quality assurance procedures of the induction programmes - > Keep all relevant documentation, evidence and forms on file for six years
+- Check that the ECT has been awarded QTS and whether they need to serve an induction period or is exempt - > Agree, in advance of the ECT starting, who will act as the appropriate body - > Notify the appropriate body when an ECT is taking up a post and undertaking induction - > Make sure the ECT's post is suitable according to statutory guidance (see section 4.1 above) - Ensure the induction tutor is appropriately trained and has sufficient time to carry out their role effectively - Identify a person to act as the ECT's mentor, to provide regular mentoring.
+The mentor will have the necessary skills and knowledge to work successfully in this role.
+Where possible, this includes having the skills and experience to provide mentoring for the specific phase of their ECT. - > Ensure the induction mentor has adequate time to carry out their role effectively and meet the needs of the ECT. - > Ensure the mentor is given adequate time carry out the regular mentoring sessions and attend mentor training. - > Ensure an appropriate ECF-based induction programme is in place - Ensure the ECT's progress is reviewed regularly, including through observations and feedback of their teaching - > Ensure that progress reviews and formal assessments are carried out and reports completed and sent to the appropriate body - > Maintain and keep accurate records of employment that will count towards the induction period - Ensure that all monitoring and record keeping is done in the least burdensome and most streamlined way - > Make the governing body aware of the support arrangements in place for the ECT - Make a recommendation to the appropriate body on whether the ECT's performance against the relevant standards is satisfactory - Participate in the appropriate body's quality assurance procedures of the induction programmes - > Keep all relevant documentation, evidence and forms on file for six years